 Our Reef Restoration Project aims to stabilise the reef slope so that corals can settle on a solid substrate and the reef can re-establish naturally.
 To do this we are trialling two different methods over several 5 meter by 5 meter areas: low-lying frames made from reinforcing steel bar (rebar) and a steel mesh.
 To make the surface of both our designs more suitable for coral recruit settlement, we will coat the frames and mesh in beach sand.
 Both methods have been designed with the primary aim of stabilisation as our research has found that natural coral recruitment to the reef is high.
 Once the substrate is successfully stabilised, we expect that small coral recruits which settle will be able to grow into mature colonies.
 The two methods have been selected as they are suitable for upscaling to cover a large area of reef.
 We are hopeful that by finding an effective design which prevents the seabed being disturbed by wave action, coral will be able to regrow, and the reef environment recover.

-We want to introduce these reef restoration techniques within the Kwanini Marine Protected Area (KMPA) to encourage of the regeneration of the reef.
-Because the reefs in the KMPA are protected from any kind of fishing pressure we will be able to monitor the success of the restoration effort using permanent monitoring quadrats and video transects to record biannual changes in coral cover and species diversity.
-Having determine which techniques work best in the KMPA we hope to extend our study area to other damaged reefs along the western coast of the island.
-We have already started this project by monitoring the coral growth on the unstable slopes in the KMPA but we need your help to fund our restoration work.
+We want to introduce these reef restoration techniques within the Kwanini Marine Protected Area (KMPA) to encourage regeneration of the reef.
+Because the reefs in the KMPA are protected from any kind of fishing pressure the area is considered a suitable location to trial restoration techniques.
+Once the structures have been installed, we will monitor how successful they are in stabilising the substrate and promoting natural coral recruitment and growth.
+Having determined which techniques work best in the KMPA we want to extend the restoration efforts to other damaged reefs along the western coast of Pemba Island.